 Japan Youth Hostel Inc.

-- Minshuku are reasonably priced Japanese-style B&B inns.
+- Minshuku is reasonably priced Japanese-style B&B inns.
 If you can't afford to stay in a ryokan (Japanese inn), consider staying in a minshuku.
 Minshuku Network

 - If you are staying in Japan for a long time, consider renting a room in a guest house.
 It's a great place to meet people from around the world as well.